 We were always able to get people to focus on the issues that we needed to have addressed.
 Fortunately, we were not in the same category as some other countries that were constantly in the middle of a crisis.
 You never want to be in that category.
 But there were very important issues that we needed to deal with and there were regular meetings convened at the White House on Mexico strategy and policy.
-It was extremely positive for me that the White House team and the State Department encouraged my participation in those meetings through video conferences, which helped ensure that we had close coordination between the realities on
+It was extremely positive for me that the White House team and the State Department encouraged my participation in those meetings through video conferences, which helped ensure that we had close coordination between the realities on the ground and the policy discussions in

-13 Deputy National Security Advisor for Homeland Security and Counterterrorism, 2009-present.
+Deputy National Security Advisor for Homeland Security and Counterterrorism, 2009-2013.

-14 Director of the Western Hemisphere Affairs, National Security Council, 2009-present.
+Director of the Western Hemisphere Affairs, National Security Council, 2009-2012.

-15 Assistant Secretary for Western Hemispheric Affairs, 2009-2011.
+Assistant Secretary for Western Hemispheric Affairs, 2009-2011.

-16 Deputy Assistant Secretary for Canada, Mexico and NAFTA, 2007-2010, and Principal Deputy Assistant Secretary, Bureau of Western Hemispheric Affairs, 2010-2011.
+Deputy Assistant Secretary for Canada, Mexico and NAFTA, 2007-2010, and Principal Deputy Assistant Secretary, Bureau of Western Hemispheric Affairs, 2010-2011.

-17 Assistant Secretary for International Narcotics and Law Enforcement Affairs, 2007-2011.
+Assistant Secretary for International Narcotics and Law Enforcement Affairs, 2007-2011.